cdoremus/deno-blog/posts/DRAFT_Using_SQLite_with_Deno.2023-02-20.md

 There are two Deno-native third-party libraries that are SQLite clients (aka drivers).
 Both of them work with SQLite version 3, the current version.
 They are [`deno-sqlite`](https://deno.land/x/sqlite) and [`sqlite3`](https://deno.land/x/sqlite3).

 The `deno-sqlite` third-party library contains both a SQLite client and a SQLite implementation compiled as a Web Assembly Module (WASM).
 This allows SQLite to be used in a Deno program without need for an external SQLite engine.
-This library is named `sqlite` in the Deno third-party module registry while the Github repository is called `deno-sqlite`
+This library is named `sqlite` in the Deno third-party module registry while the Github repository is called `deno-sqlite` which is the name I will use in this post.

 There was a [PR to add deno-sqlite to the Deno std library](https://github.com/denoland/deno_std/pull/2230) opened in May, 2022, but it was closed in December of that year due to lack of consensus by the Deno team.

 The `sqlite3` library is just a SQLite client.
 But it is designed with performance in mind as it uses the Deno Foreign Function Interface (FFI) to allow access to native file reading and writing functionality rather than going through a JavaScript wrapper around native I/O access used by `deno-sqlite`.